Zhao Jinmai

 Zhao Jinmai (赵今麦; born 29 September 2002) is a Chinese actress.
-She is known for her role in the films Balala the Fairies: The Magic Trial (2014), Balala the Fairies: Princess Camellia (2015), and The Wandering Earth (2019), in the series Growing Pain (2019), A Little Thing Called First Love (2019), Reset (2022), The Princess Royal (2024), and Amidst a Snowstorm of Love (2024).
-In 2024, she graduated from the Central Academy of Drama.
+She is known for her role in the films Balala the Fairies franchise, and The Wandering Earth; in the series Growing Pain, A Little Thing Called First Love, Reset, The Princess Royal, Amidst a Snowstorm of Love, Drifting Away and Shine on Me.
+In 2019, Forbes China listed Zhao under "30 Under 30 Asia" category, for her professional contributions.

-Early life and education
+Early life

 Zhao was born in Shenyang, Liaoning, China on 29 September 2002.
-Her father is a chemistry teacher.
-Zhao was known for maintaining exceptional grades in school while working as a child actress.

-In 2020, Zhao was admitted to the Central Academy of Drama, China's top drama school, as the best-ranked incoming student in the Department of Acting.
-She graduated in 2024.
+Her father is a chemistry faculty head.
+She attended high school in Shenyang, maintaining strong grades while working as a child actress.
+In 2020, she was admitted to the Central Academy of Drama, from which she graduated in 2024.

 Career

+2010–2018: Beginning

-Zhao started her acting career as a child actress in the early 2010s.
-She participated in several television series and films, in particularly the fantasy children film Balala the Fairies.
-In 2016, she starred in the urban family drama A Love for Separation, which was popular and introduced Zhao to a wider audience.
-In 2017, Zhao starred in the modern drama My!
-Physical Education Teacher.
-In 2018, Zhao starred in the comedy film Go Brother! adapted from Chinese manhua/webcomics Please Take My Brother Away!.
+In 2010, Zhao started her acting career as a child actress.
+She appeared in several television series and films, including the fantasy children's film Balala the Fairies.
+In 2016, she appeared in the urban family drama A Love for Separation, which gained popularity and increased her recognition.
+In 2017, she starred in the modern drama My!
+Physical Education Teacher; and in 2018, in the comedy film Go Brother! adapted from Chinese manhua Please Take My Brother Away!.

+2019–2021: Breakthrough

-In 2019, Zhao starred in the sci-fi film The Wandering Earth adapted from Liu Cixin's novel, where she played the female lead, Han Duoduo.
-The film has become one of the highest grossing films in China and led to increased recognition for Zhao.
-In the same year, she gained recognition for her role in the family drama Growing Pain.
-She also played the lead female role in the youth romance drama A Little Thing Called First Love.
-Forbes China listed Zhao under their 30 Under 30 Asia 2019 list, which consisted of 30 influential people under 30 years old who have had a substantial influence in their fields.
+In 2019, Zhao starred as "Han Duoduo", the lead female role in the sci-fi film The Wandering Earth, adapted from Liu Cixin's novel, one of China's highest-grossing films that brought her wider recognition.
+She further gained recognition in the family drama Growing Pain.
+She as lead starred in the romance drama A Little Thing Called First Love.

+2022–present: Rising popularity

+In 2022, Zhao starred as "Li Shiqing" in Reset, a time loop series.
+It exceeded 1.8B views, and achieved 30,000 popularity index on Tencent Video.
+This made her one the most recognizable actress in China.
+In 2024, her historical series The Princess Royal and the sports romantic drama Amidst a Snowstorm of Love were commercially successful.
+In 2025, her crime suspense drama Drifting Away was critically acclaimed, and exceeded 10,000 popularity index on iQIYI.
+She also starred in romantic series Shine on Me.
+It exceeded 1B views on Tencent Video, and achieved 30,000 popularity index.